stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 09 - Case-based Reasoning.md

 ## Case Evaluation

 There are multiple ways to evaluate possible solutions, one common way is to run a simulation or in terms of programming, run unit or end-to-end tests.

+## Case Storage

+Once solutions are evaluated for correctness, we could store solutions in multiple ways:

+1. Case storage by index: storing a solution in such a way that it could be retrieved via index where the index could be some sort of property related to the solution
+2. Case storage by discrimination tree: storing a solution in such a way that it could be retrieved via tree structure where each node could have multiple branches